How to Crochet a Dishcloth

 Measurements

-This specific pattern will make a dishcloth that is 15.5cm x 16.5cm (6” x 6.5”) but the great thing about it is that you can make it as wide or as long as you like.
+This specific crochet pattern will make a dishcloth that is 15.5cm x 16.5cm (6” x 6.5”) but the great thing about it is that you can make it as wide or as long as you like.
 It’s completely up to you.

 What You Will Need